Remigius de Fécamp: Consecration and difficulties

-Pope Alexander II later deprived Remigius of his office, requiring Remigius to travel to Rome in order to regain his see, which he did in 1071.
+Pope Alexander II later deprived Remigius of his office, requiring Remigius to travel to Rome to regain his see, which he did in 1071.
 While at Rome, the issue of simony was brought up, with the evidence of his contribution of the ship and knights to William being put forward as evidence that he and William had an agreement to give Remigius a bishopric in return for the contribution of men and transport.
 The issue of Remigius' consecration by and profession to Stigand was also brought up, and in his defense the bishop claimed that he did not know of any issues concerning Stigand's own canonical status.
 Bates points out that in 1067, when Remigius was consecrated, the newly crowned king was attempting to conciliate and work with the native English.
 By 1070, the royal policy was no longer strongly in favour of conciliating the English which would have put Remigius' actions in 1067 in a different light.
-Another possible reason for Remigius' consecration by and profession to Stigand rather than to the more canonically sound Ealdred, the Archbishop of York was the claims that York had made with regard to Dorcester being in the archdiocese of York rather than in Canterbury.
+Another possible reason for Remigius' consecration by and profession to Stigand rather than to the more canonically sound Ealdred, the Archbishop of York was the claims that York had made concerning Dorcester being in the archdiocese of York rather than in Canterbury.

-Eventually, Remigius secured resinstatement to his bishopric.
+Eventually, Remigius secured reinstatement to his bishopric.
 He owed his restoration to the intercession of Lanfranc, the new archbishop of Canterbury, who had petitioned Alexander for Remigius' pardon.
-But this was not the end of the matter, as in 1073, Remigius sought further guarantees from Pope Gregory VII with regard to his tenure of his diocese, which he received in the form of a letter from Gregory in December of that year.
+But this was not the end of the matter, as in 1073, Remigius sought further guarantees from Pope Gregory VII concerning his tenure of his diocese, which he received in the form of a letter from Gregory in December of that year.